CharleyGui/docs.fr-fr/docs/framework/unmanaged-api/diagnostics/isymunmanagedwriter-closescope-method.md

 ## <a name="parameters"></a>Paramètres
  `endOffset`
- [in] Le décalage à partir du début de la méthode du point à la fin de la dernière instruction dans la portée lexicale, en octets.
+ [in] The offset from the beginning of the method of the point at the end of the last instruction in the lexical scope, in bytes.

 ## <a name="return-value"></a>Valeur de retour
- S_OK si la méthode réussit ; Sinon, E_FAIL ou un autre code d’erreur.
+ S_OK if the method succeeds; otherwise, E_FAIL or some other error code.

 ## <a name="remarks"></a>Notes
- Une fois qu’une portée est fermée, plus aucune variable ne peut être définie qu’il contient.
+ Once a scope is closed, no more variables can be defined within it.

- [ISymUnmanagedWriter::OpenScope](../../../../docs/framework/unmanaged-api/diagnostics/isymunmanagedwriter-openscope-method.md) retourne un identificateur de portée opaque qui peut être utilisé avec [ISymUnmanagedWriter::SetScopeRange](../../../../docs/framework/unmanaged-api/diagnostics/isymunmanagedwriter-setscoperange-method.md) pour définir ultérieurement une étendue de démarrage et de fin de décalage.
+ [ISymUnmanagedWriter::OpenScope](../../../../docs/framework/unmanaged-api/diagnostics/isymunmanagedwriter-openscope-method.md) returns an opaque scope identifier that can be used with [ISymUnmanagedWriter::SetScopeRange](../../../../docs/framework/unmanaged-api/diagnostics/isymunmanagedwriter-setscoperange-method.md) to later define a scope's starting and ending offset.
 Dans ce cas, les offsets passés à `ISymUnmanagedWriter::OpenScope` et `ISymUnmanagedWriter::CloseScope` sont ignorés.
-Les identificateurs de portée sont valides uniquement dans la méthode actuelle.
+Scope identifiers are valid only in the current method.

-## <a name="requirements"></a>Configuration requise
+## <a name="requirements"></a>spécifications
- **En-tête :** CorSym.idl, CorSym.h
+ **Header:** CorSym.idl, CorSym.h

 ## <a name="see-also"></a>Voir aussi